Baby modelling: 10 top tips from experts and parents

 Most agencies don't charge joining fees, but some reputable ones ask for a yearly charge, which covers any photographs taken or admin costs.
 Try to visit the agency first to get a feel of it and ask to see photos of other children they represent and the kind of work they do.

-All that child modelling agencies require are clear snapshots that you've taken of your tot – so ignore any small ads in newspapers offering to take professional pictures of your child.
+All that baby and child modelling agencies require are clear snapshots that you've taken of your tot – so ignore any ads offering to take professional pictures of your child.
 'Show your friends the photographs you're thinking of sending to agencies and ask them for their honest opinions!' advises Amanda.

 You'll be ferrying your children to castings and jobs so it is vital to be punctual and organised.
 Also be prepared to be available at short notice.
 'Quite often we get a call the night before to tell us about a casting the next day, which can be tricky to organise,' explains Lucy, mum to Evie, seven and Scarlett, five.